Michele Serra: Biography

-Serra was born in Rome, but moved to Milan in 1959.
-In 1975 he started working for L'Unità, then the official newspaper of the Italian Communist Party (PCI).
-Serra is a long-time left-wing supporter, although he abandoned PCI's successor, the Partito Democratico della Sinistra, in 1991, because of dissent against the party's directions.
+Serra was born in Rome.
+His family moved to Milan in 1959 when he was 5.
+Serra enrolled to the University of Milan in 1972 but he dropped out after three years to start working for L'Unità, then the official newspaper of the Italian Communist Party (PCI).

 In 1986, he began to write satire for L'Unità satiric supplement Tango, winning the Satire Prize Forte dei Marmi the same year.
-In 1987 he also started collaborating for Mondadori's weekly Epoca, but abandoned it in 1990, when the publisher house was acquired by right-winged tycoon Silvio Berlusconi.
+In 1987 he also started collaborating for Mondadori's weekly Epoca, but he quit it in 1990, when the publishing house was acquired by Silvio Berlusconi.

-In 1989, Tango was replaced by Cuore as L'Unitàs satirical supplement, and Serra was appointed by Massimo D'Alema as its director.
+In 1988, Tangos editor, Sergio Staino, decided to discontinue the magazine.
+Following a one-year yatus, Tango was replaced by another satirical supplement called Cuore.
+Serra was appointed by Massimo D'Alema as the editor.
 Cuore was published weekly independently starting from 1991.
-In the same period Serra also began to write for Beppe Grillo's TV appearances and stage shows.
-In 1989, he published his first book, a short story collection entitled Il nuovo che avanza ("The advancing new").
+In the same period Serra also began to write for Italian comedian Beppe Grillo.

+In 1989, he published his first book, a short story collection entitled Il nuovo che avanza ("The Advancing New").

+In 1991 Serra withdrew his support to PCI's successor, the Partito Democratico della Sinistra, because of dissent against the party's direction.

-On 7 June 1992, Serra began a popular satire column for L'Unità, entitled "Che tempo fa" accompanied by Ellekappa's comics.
-In 1994 he abandoned the direction of Cuore and, in 1996, began to collaborate for the newspaper La Repubblica and for the weekly L'Espresso, for which he continues to write as of 2008.
-Serra's first novel, Il ragazzo mucca, was published in September 1997.
+On 7 June 1992, Serra contributed a satire column for L'Unità, entitled "Che tempo fa" (The Weather Today) accompanied by Ellekappa's comics.
+In 1994 he left Cuore and was replaced by Caludio Sabelli Fioretti.
+In 1996, Serra began to collaborate for the newspaper La Repubblica and for the weekly L'Espresso.
+Serra's first novel, Il ragazzo mucca (The Cow Boy), was published in September 1997.

 In the following years, Serra wrote for numerous TV and theatre shows, including Fabio Fazio's Che tempo che fa.
-He is an atheist and has been a communist.

 In 2025 he promoted the demonstration "Una Piazza per l'Europa-A square for Europe" on March 15 in Rome.

+Serra is an aredent left-winger and an atheist.